dcbaker/cython/docs/src/userguide/pyrex_differences.rst

 List/Set/Dict Comprehensions
 ----------------------------

-Cython supports the different comprehensions defined by Python 3 for lists, sets and dicts::
+Cython0 supports the different comprehensions defined by Python 3 for lists, sets and dicts::

        [expr(x) for x in A]             # list